 The moment you start thinking the world if tired of lolcats, you see another presentation with lolcats-styled style and hear the room absolutely hooked.

-Yes, once invented, lolcats are not growing old, and Roflbotcan be a cool refresher to use for your quote (especially when a funny-looking cat doesn’t really match the serious tone of the quote):
+Yes, once invented, lolcats are not growing old, and LOLCat Generator be a cool refresher to use for your quote (especially when a funny-looking cat doesn’t really match the serious tone of the quote):

-So here’s the quick round-up of screenshot makers that can also annotate (add text and arrows) to beautify your quote:
+So here’s a quick round-up of screenshot makers that can also annotate (add text and arrows) to beautify your quote:

 Are there any cool tools I have missed?